EricssonResearch/scream/README.md

 Figure 1 : Simple bottleneck simulation SCReAM

 ## ECN (Explicit Congestion Notification)
 SCReAM supports "classic" ECN, i.e. that the sending rate is reduced as a result of one or more ECN marked RTP packets in one RTT, similar to the guidelines in RFC3168.
-Below is shown two examples with a simple 5Mbps bottleneck, the first without ECN support and the second with ECN support.
-It is quite apparent that ECN improves on the e2e delay quite considerably.
 The ECN marking is similar to CoDel.

+In addition SCReAM also supports L4S, i.e that the sending rate is reduced proportional to the fraction of the RTP packets that are ECN marked.
+This enables lower network queue delay.

+Below is shown three examples with a simple 20Mbps bottleneck.
+It is quite apparent that ECN improves on the e2e delay quite considerably and that the use of L4S reduces the delay even more.
+L4S gives a somewhat lower media rate, the reason is that a larger headroom is added to ensure the low delay, given the varying output rate of the video encoder.

 ![Simple bottleneck simulation SCReAM no ECN support](https://github.com/EricssonResearch/scream/blob/master/images/scream_noecn.png)